hashgrind/sauron/README.md

 * Cypher query generator
 * Do even more with the Reddit data we get
 * Expand beyond Reddit to include other delicious data trails
+* Handle failure on nonexistent subreddits being entered
+* Restructure application to suck less and be maintainable

 ## Interesting Queries